 Can you believe it?
 Half of 2017 is history!
 And that means it’s time for me – and you – to take the “Mid-Year Pause” – the Pause for Reflection that Refreshes Us Mentally.

-I’m a believer in the value of Reflection for 3 primary reasons:
+I’m a believer in the value of Reflection for three primary reasons:

 To do all of the above I have designated the July 4th holiday weekend as my midyear “Pause That Refreshes.”
-During this 3 day span, in between enjoying family and friends and celebrating America’s B-Day, I stop working on stuff and critically examine my Annual Action Plan.
+During this three-day span, in between enjoying family and friends and celebrating America’s B-Day, I stop working on stuff and critically examine my Annual Action Plan.

 Do I also take other Pauses throughout the year to reflect?
 Absolutely!
 I schedule a day for reflection at least once a quarter and as a normal part of the debriefs I conduct after the completion of every project.

 However, this mid-year Pause forcefully reminds me that 50% of the year is over.
 That fact alone trips all sorts of emotional responses in the reptilian part of my brain – forcing me to focus in a more intense way on what I have accomplished and what remains to be accomplished in the remainder of the year.

 To keep the Reflection process as intense and simple as possible, I only ask myself two questions:

 1. What three priority items in my Annual Action Plan should I have accomplished but have not?

 If it has been a really good year, there won’t be three priority items that haven’t been accomplished.
 But since life intrudes, I have never had a “really good year”, and there is always at least one priority item from the beginning of the year I need to continue to focus on.
 And this mid-year “Pause to Reflect” ensures I will give that item the time, energy and resources needed to get it done – or I’ll decide it is no longer a priority item and I’ll course correct and let it go.